Skip to main content

 The input value.

-predicate (Expression | Array | Object | String) - an expression, if returns truthy the corresponding function is invoked.
+predicate (Expression | Array | Object | String) – the predicate to evaluate, with value in context.
 Optional for the last pair (default condition).

-function (Expression | Array | Object | String) - The expression to be invoked.
+function (Expression | Array | Object | String) – the value or the expression to evaluate when predicate is truthy.
+Uses the value as context.

 Returns